yashburshe/CS4530-Fall-2025/Activities/Module05 Activity.md

 ---

 ## Web Socket Activity
 This project will give you practice in working with web sockets and the typed emitter pattern.
+You should review the tutorial on [Socket IO]({{site.baseurl}}{% link tutorials/week3-socketio.md %}) first.

 Start by downloading the [starter code]({{ site.baseurl }}{% link Examples/module-05-interaction-level-design.zip %}).